shed909/rotate-backup/README.md

 OPTIONS:

--r Specify Rentention period in days (default is $RETENTION)
+-r Specify Rentention period in days (default is 10)

 -h Specify healthchecks.io URL to ping

 -m Specify expected days file has been modified within (eg. if backup is done weekly, specify 7 days.
-Default is $FILEAGE)
+Default is 1)

 EXAMPLES: